Merkoba/Hue/configuration.md

 "room_state_default_media_layout"
 >Default media area (image, tv) layout, either column or row.

-"jwt_expiration"
->How long jwt will be valid after login.

-"max_message_id_length"
->Maximum length for message ids (like chat message or media change ids)

-"max_user_id_length"
->After this length, this is clearly not a user id.

 "max_same_post_diff"
 >Maximum difference in time between a message and and another from the same user to be displayed within the same post.